 Almost anyone can be a beneficiary—people, organizations, trusts—and oftentimes life insurance policies give you the option to name multiple beneficiaries.
 Take the time to write down all of the potential parties before deciding who to name as your beneficiary.

 When naming your beneficiaries, you’ll want to include as much information as possible to make sure it’s easy for them to receive the payout.
-Being specific can help ensure that your money ends up where it was intended to go.
+For example, listing “my children” as your beneficiary may cause confusion during the payout, whether it’s the amount of money given to each child or if one of them happens to die before you do.
+Being specific can help ensure that your money ends up where you intended.

 Have a Contingency Plan

 Having a contingent beneficiary is important in the case your primary beneficiary is unable to receive the payout.
 If your primary beneficiary can’t be located, is deceased at the time of your death or refuses the proceeds, your contingent beneficiary becomes the recipient.

 Review Your Life Insurance Beneficiary Designation Often

 It’s important to review your life insurance beneficiaries every couple of years, especially following major life changes.
 Whether you get married, divorced or have a child, failing to update your beneficiaries can cause issues with your policy payout when the time comes.